Walker family

-The Walker family came to prominence via its progenitor, T. B. Walker (Thomas Barlow Walker), a highly successful American businessperson who acquired timber in Minnesota and California and built one of the largest forest products corporations in the nation at the time.
+The Walker family came to prominence via its progenitor, T. B. Walker (Thomas Barlow Walker), a highly successful American businessman who acquired timber in Minnesota and California and built one of the largest forest products corporations in the nation at the time.
 He collected art that he made available to the public, and founded the Minneapolis Public Library.
 He is also the founder and namesake of the Walker Art Center in Minneapolis.
 Descendants of his son, Clinton Walker, continue to live in Northern California and own 142,500 acres of Forest Stewardship Council (FSC)-certified sustainable timberland known as Shasta Forests.

 Early family history and business interests

 T. B. Walker and his five living sons, 1907.
 Left to right: Fletcher, Willis, Archie, T. B. (seated), Gilbert and Clinton in 1907.

 T. B. Walker (February 1, 1840 – July 28, 1928) was born in Xenia, Ohio, to Platt Bayless Walker (1808–1849) and Anstis Keziah Barlow Walker (1814–1883).
 Walker married his college classmate and boss's daughter Harriet Granger Hulet (1841–1917) in 1863, with whom he had eight children.
 In 1862 Walker moved to Minnesota and got a job as a deputy pine surveyor, enabling him to become familiar with the timber tracts in northern Minnesota.
 This knowledge became the basis of his wealth in the timber business.
 Walker went on to form many timber business partnerships in Minnesota beginning in 1867.
 Despite the economic Depression of the 1890s that stunted much of Minneapolis's growth, T. B. Walker is credited with much of the city's industrial development, including building many factories, the commercial market, a streetcar line, the Walker/Syndicate building, a Methodist church, as well as hotels he built for workers and builders of the factories.

 The Walker family's flagship business, the Red River Lumber Company (RRLC), was formed in 1884.
 It built and operated mills in Minnesota, South Dakota, and Northern California.
 RRLC was also the "home" of legendary character Paul Bunyan.
 Stories about Bunyan, a mythical lumber jack, were created by RRLC's publicist using local lumber jack stories.
 Bunyan eventually became synonymous with RRLC products.
 Walker's sons took control of RRLC soon after the first mill in California was built in 1912.
 Walker built several company towns during this time including Akeley, Minnesota, and Westwood, California.

 Clinton Walker, whose descendants live in Northern California today, was the fifth son of T. B. Walker.
 He married Della Brooks circa 1901.
 They had three children: son Brooks Walker (1902–1984), and daughters Harriet E. Walker Henderson (1904–2007) and Alma Virginia Walker Hearst McKeever (1908–1971).
 He worked for his father and RRLC at various times throughout his life.
 He also invented automotive parts and accessories and invested in filmmaking.

-While on a business trip in New York with her husband, Harriet died in 1917.
+Harriet died in New York while on a 1917 business trip there with her husband.
 T. B. Walker died at his home in Minneapolis on July 28, 1928, at the age of 88.